ascoarchitect/multi-cloud-architecture/multi-cloud-service-comparison/satellite.md

 Microsoft currently operates 5 owned and operated ground station [locations](https://learn.microsoft.com/en-us/azure/orbital/about-ground-stations) with partner ground stations also available.

 Microsoft added the latest preview service into their Azure Space portfolio in September 2023, [Planetary Computer](https://planetarycomputer.microsoft.com/).
-Planetary Computer is a robust geospatial data platform.
+Planetary Computer is a robust geo-spatial data platform.
 It combines a multi-petabyte catalog of global multi-source data with intuitive APIs, a flexible scientific environment that allows users to answer global questions about that data, and applications that put those answers in the hands of many stakeholders.
 It is used by researchers, scientists, students, and organizations across the globe with millions of API calls every month.

 [Pricing](https://azure.microsoft.com/en-gb/pricing/details/orbital) for Azure Orbital Earth Station contact time is available on-demand and reserved: